A robust approach to quantifying uncertainty in matching problems of causal inference: Robust McNemar's Test

 Equations (\ref{Eq:F1:defB}) and (\ref{Eq:F1:defC}) are used to define variables $B$ and $C$.
 To control the total number of untied responses, we incorporate Equation (\ref{Eq:F1:response}).
 Equations (\ref{Eq:F1:onlyt1}) and (\ref{Eq:F1:onlyc1}) confirm that only one treated/control unit will be assigned in a single pair.
-As it is common practice in matching, hypothesis $\Hatt$ can be tested by adding the constraint $ \sumT\sum_C{a}_{ij}=N^t $, only in the case where $N^t \leq N^c$, so that all treatment units are matched.
-In addition, $\Hate$, $\Hsharp$ can be tested with any reasonable number of matches.
+As it is common practice in matching, it is possible to test a null hypothesis for the SATT by adding the constraint $ \sumT\sum_C{a}_{ij}=N^t $, only in the case where $N^t \leq N^c$, so that all treatment units are matched.

-This optimization problem can also be solved quickly when constraints have the following property: there exists a stratification of the data such that an assignment is a feasible solution if and only if it matches units exclusively within the same stratum.
-When constraints are of this type there exists a linear-time algorithm to solve the optimization problem in Formulation 1.
-We provide this algorithm in the appendix, together with a proof of its correctness.
-For more discussion of this special type of constraints, see Section \ref{Sec:Theory} and the appendix.